 This section outlines the Strategic Environmental Assessment (SEA) process methodology.
 The methodology used reflects the requirements of the SEA Directive and other SEA guidance documentation such as "Implementation of SEA Directive (2001/42/EC): Assessment of the Effects of Certain Plans and Programmes on the Environment - Guidelines for Regional Authorities and Planning Authorities" published by the Department of the Environment, Heritage and Local Government and "Development of Strategic Environmental Assessment (SEA) Methodologies for Plans and Programmes in Ireland - Synthesis Report" published by the EPA in 2003.
 Moreover, the Directive was transposed into Irish law through the Planning and Development (Strategic Environmental Assessment) Regulations 2004, S.I.
 No. 436 and the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004, S.I.
 No. 435.
-The shaded area below outlines the key stages in the assessment of the draft plan which is carried out in accordance with the Directive and the aforementioned Regulations.
-The process is currently at the fifth stage in the preparation of the Local Area Plan as indicated in the following steps below.
+The shaded area below outlines the key stages in the assessment of the plan which is carried out in accordance with the Directive and the aforementioned Regulations.